Joel-Gaming/cs30-Major-Project/proposal.md

         - Bank Outside ( ),
         - Shop Outside ( ),
         - Police Station ( ),

+## Nice To Have List
+This section will be split into Smaller sections so everyting is with items that are for that section

+### Win and Lose Screen
 - Lose Screen ( )
     - Bad Trophy( ),
 - Win Screen ( )
     - Fireworks class ( ),
     - Good Trophy ( )

-## Nice To Have List
-This section will be split into Smaller sections so everyting is with items that are for that section

 ### World + Map